sheffield-bioinformatics-core/2017-07-19-galaxy-workshop/rna_seq_advanced_tutorial.md

 -----

 ## Section 2: FastQC

+[FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) is a popular tool from [Babraham Institute Bioinformatics Group](https://www.bioinformatics.babraham.ac.uk/index.html) used for *quality assessment* of sequencing data.
+The [documentation](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/) for FastQC will help you to interpret the plots and stats produced by the tool.
+A traffic light system is used to alert the user's attention to possible issues.
+However, it is worth bearing in mind that the tool is blind to the particular type of sequencing you are performing (i.e. whole-genome, ChIP-seq, RNA-seq), so some warnings might be expected due to the nature of your experiment.

 - From the left hand tool panel in Galaxy, under *NGS ANALYSIS*, select *NGS: QC and manipulation -> FastQC*
 - Select one of the FASTQ files as input and *Execute* the tool.